Application Form will be available on Nuffield Ireland website from June/July.

 How to Apply

-The closing date for applications is 31st August each year.
+The closing date for applications is Friday 25th August 2023 at 5pm.

 Please make sure that you read the FAQs to ensure that you meet all eligibility requirements.